-"WT" for Wang-Tsiatis bounds, "OF" for O'Brien-Fleming bounds and "Pocock" for Pocock bounds).
+sfu A spending function or a character string indicating a boundary type (that is, "WT" for Wang-Tsiatis bounds, "OF" for O'Brien-Fleming bounds and "Pocock" for Pocock bounds).
 For one-sided and symmetric two-sided testing is used to completely specify spending (test.type=1, 2), sfu.
-The default value is manual and examples.

-$sfHSD\ which\ is\ a\ Hwang-Shih-DeCani\ spending\ function.\ See\ details, \ vignette ("SpendingFunctionOverlands) and the second spending function of the s$ sfupar Real value, default is -4 which is an O'Brien-Fleming-like conservative bound when used with the default Hwang-Shih-DeCani spending function.
+The default value is sfHSD which is a Hwang-Shih-DeCani spending function.
+See details, vignette("SpendingFunctionOv manual and examples. sfupar Real value, default is $-4$ which is an O'Brien-Fleming-like conservative bound when used with the default Hwang-Shih-DeCani spending function.
 This is a real-vector for many spending functions.
 The parameter sfupar specifies any parameters needed for the spending function specified by sfu; this will be ignored for spending functions (sfLDOF, sfLDPocock) or bound types ("OF", "Pocock") that do not require parameters.
-Note that sfupar can be specified as a positive scalar for sfLDOF for a generalized O'Brien-Fleming spending function.

-sfl Specifies the spending function for lower boundary crossing probabilities when asymmetric, two-sided testing is performed (test.type = 3, 4, 5, or 6).
+Note that sfupar can be specified as a positive scalar for sfLDOF for a generalized O'Brien-Fleming spending func- tion. sfl Specifies the spending function for lower boundary crossing probabilities when asymmetric, two-sided testing is performed (test.type = 3, 4, 5, or 6).
 Unlike the upper bound, only spending functions are used to specify the lower bound.
 The default value is sfHSD which is a Hwang-Shih-DeCani spending function.
 The parameter sfl is ignored for one-sided testing (test.type=1) or symmetric 2-sided testing (test.type=2).
-See details, spending functions, manual and examples. sflpar Real value, default is $-2$ , which, with the default Hwang-Shih-DeCani spending function, specifies a less conservative spending rate than the default for the upper bound. r Integer value controlling grid for numerical integration as in Jennison and Turnbull (2000); default is 18, range is 1 to 80.
-Larger values provide larger number of grid points and greater accuracy.
-Normally r will not be changed by the user. usTime Default is NULL in which case upper bound spending time is determined by timing.
+See details, spending functions, manual and examples. sflpar Real value, default is $-2$ , which, with the default Hwang-Shih-DeCani spending function, specifies a less conservative spending rate than the default for the upper bound. r Integer value (>= 1 and <= 80) controlling the number of numerical integra- tion grid points.
+Default is 18, as recommended by Jennison and Turnbull (2000).
+Grid points are spread out in the tails for accurate probability calcu- lations.
+Larger values provide more grid points and greater accuracy but slow down computation.
+Jennison and Turnbull (p.
+350) note an accuracy of $10^{-6}$ with r = 16.
+This parameter is normally not changed by users. usTime Default is NULL in which case upper bound spending time is determined by timing.
 Otherwise, this should be a vector of length k with the spending time at each analysis (see Details in help for gsDesign). lsTime Default is NULL in which case lower bound spending time is determined by timing.
 Otherwise, this should be a vector of length k with the spending time at each analysis (see Details in help for gsDesign). caption passed through to generic xtable(). label passed through to generic xtable(). align passed through to generic xtable(). display passed through to generic xtable(). auto passed through to generic xtable(). footnote footnote for xtable output; may be useful for describing some of the design parameters. fnwid a text string controlling the width of footnote text at the bottom of the xtable output. timename character string with plural of time units (e.g., "months")